Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 # Strategy

+My Algorithm X approach does not do any problem-space reduction before searching for a solution with Algorithm X. In the end, I looked at the problem in a way that did not occur to me until another CodinGamer made a comment that sent me down a path I never considered.

 As I alluded to on the previous page, I eventually gave up on placing an entire line of cells on the Nonogram gameboard all in a single action.
-I will go through my approach in steps in case just one or two hints help you with your own approach.
+I will go through my approach in steps in case just one or two hints help you cross the finish line.

 <details>
-<summary>Hint #1: A Little Inspiration from @VizGhar</summary>
+<summary>Hint #1: A Little Inspiration from [@VizGhar](https://www.codingame.com/profile/c152bee9fe8dc90ac4f6b84505b59ebb9086993)</summary>

 In a Discord message, [@VizGhar](https://www.codingame.com/profile/c152bee9fe8dc90ac4f6b84505b59ebb9086993) said to me: